Forgotosleep/lemon-learn-english/documentation.md

 ```
 {
-    "message": "Level with ID 99 not found"
+    "message": "Category with ID 99 not found"
 }
 ```